rovaughn/platform-docs/platform/manual/tutorial/adding-relationships.rst

              }
          }

-You can use relationships inside ``where`` clause.
-For example, if we wish to only fetch articles having a rating of 5 by author with name ``Warren`` , we could use:
+You can also use relationships inside ``where`` clauses.
+For example, if we wish to only fetch articles having a rating of 5 by the author with the name ``Warren``, we could use:

 .. rst-class:: api_tabs
 .. tabs::